Blame! (film)

-Blame! (stylized as BLAME!) is a 2017 Japanese CGI anime science fiction action film directed by Hiroyuki Seshita, produced by Polygon Pictures, written by Sadayuki Murai and based on the manga series Blame!, which was written and illustrated by Tsutomu Nihei.
-It was released globally by Netflix on May 20, 2017.
+Blame! is a 2017 Japanese animated science fiction action film directed by Hiroyuki Seshita, produced by Polygon Pictures, written by Sadayuki Murai and based on the manga series Blame!, which was written and illustrated by Tsutomu Nihei.
+It was released on Netflix on May 20, 2017.

 Plot

-In the distant technological future, civilization has reached its ultimate Net-based form.
-An "infection" in the past caused the automated systems to spiral out of control, resulting in a multi-leveled city structure that replicates itself infinitely in all directions.
+In the distant future, civilization has reached its ultimate Net-based form.
+An infection in the past caused the automated systems to spiral out of control, resulting in a multi-leveled city structure that grows indefinitely in all directions.
 Now humanity has lost access to the city's controls and is hunted down to be purged as "illegal" by the defense system known as the Safeguard.
-In a village, a group known as the Electro-Fishers is facing eventual extinction, trapped between the threat of the Safeguard and dwindling food supplies.
-A girl named Zuru goes on a journey to find food for her village with a group of friends, only to inadvertently cause doom when a Watchtower senses her and spawns a Safeguard pack to eliminate them.
-With her companions dead and all escape routes blocked, the sudden arrival of Killy the Wanderer, on his quest to find a human who possesses the Net Terminal Gene, saves her along with Tae, her close friend.
+In a village, a tribe known as the Electro-Fishers is facing eventual extinction, trapped between the threat of the Safeguard and dwindling food supplies.
+A girl named Zuru goes on a journey to find food with a group of friends, only to inadvertently trigger a Watchtower which spawns robotic exterminators.
+Most of her companions are killed, but Zuru and her close friend Tae are saved by a mysterious wanderer, Killy.

-Killy is brought back to the village, where he meets Pop, leader of the village, who expresses interest in him after they hear that he has been from '6000 levels below'.
-Killy even helps to assist with the village's food problem by passing them a large amount of rations.
-Abruptly, he leaves for an area below the village named the Rotting Shrine, and followed by Zuru and Tae, he finds the spoilt machine-corpse of Cibo, a former scientist from before the disaster.
-Cibo reveals that it is she that built a shield generator that protects the village from the Safeguard, and tells the villagers that it is possible to produce more of the rations by going to a nearby 'automated factory'.
+Killy is brought to the village, where he meets Pop, their leader, who is interested in Killy after learning that he comes from 6000 levels below.
+Killy reveals that he is on a quest to find someone with the Net Terminal Gene, which would allow accessing the Netsphere and regaining control of the city.
+Killy solves the village's food problem by passing them a large number of rations.
+He leaves for an area below the village named the Rotting Shrine, and followed by Zuru and Tae, he finds the spoilt machine-corpse of Cibo, a former scientist from before the disaster.
+Cibo reveals that she built a shield generator that protects the village from the Safeguard and reveals that it is possible to produce more food rations at a nearby automated factory.

 Heeding her words, a group of Electro-Fishers including Tae and Zuru travel to the automated factory in search of more rations.
-Arriving there, Cibo assists in logging into the system and produces a large amount of rations, much to the delight of the Electro-Fishers.
+Arriving there, Cibo logs into the system and produces a large number of rations, which the Electro-Fishers quickly begin gathering.
 However, right after she produces a machine for Killy, the system rejects her log-in and starts to mass-produce Exterminators to eliminate the Electro-Fishers.
-Cibo, who remakes herself using the system in a cyborg form, leads the villagers, with Tae now having broken her arm, to a railway car and escapes back to the village.
-During the ride, Killy is knocked unconscious trying to save the Electro-Fishers.
+Cibo builds a new body for herself and they all escape through a railway car.
+During the ride, Killy is knocked unconscious fending off exterminators.